 - Cook the wild rice according to package directions.
 When done, drain, place in a large bowl, and stir occasionally until the rice is cooled.

 - When cool, stir in the kale, bell pepper, green onions, parsley, pecans, cranberries, and celery.
-In a small bowl, whisk together the olive oil, lemon juice, garlic, salt, and pepper until well combined.
+In a small bowl, whisk together the olive oil, lemon juice, mustard, vinegar, honey, garlic, salt, and pepper until well combined.
 Stir into the rice mixture.
 (You can also use a small Mason jar to combine salad ingredients.)

 - Season with additional lemon juice, salt, and pepper to taste and refrigerate until ready to eat.
 Add feta cheese as desired.